restorecommerce/notification-srv/README.md

 - Mattermost
 - SMS

 The service subscribes to `notification`-related topic using using [kafka-client](https://github.com/restorecommerce/kafka-client) and sends messages based on events on these topics.
 It is also possible to initiate notification requests directly through its [gRPC](https://grpc.io/docs/) interface, which is exposed using [chassis-srv](https://github.com/restorecommerce/chassis-srv).
 Internally the microservice uses the [mailer](https://github.com/restorecommerce/mailer) module for sending email notifications which is a wrapper for [nodemailer](https://github.com/nodemailer/nodemailer).

+## Configuration

 The mail server configurations can be set in `server:mailer` in the [`config.json`](#cfg/config.json) file.

+- `host`: hostname of mail server
+- `port`: port of mail server to connect to
+- `auth.user`: user name for mail server
+- `auth.pass`: password for mail server
+- `address`: specifies the from address for every message

+Alternatively the credentials for the mail server `auth.user` and `auth.pass` can be added as separate resource [`Credential`](https://github.com/restorecommerce/protos/blob/master/io/restorecommerce/credential.proto#L30) resource using [`resources-srv`](https://github.com/restorecommerce/resource-srv).

 ## gRPC Interface

 This microservice exposes the below gRPC endpoint.

-### Send
+### `Send`

 This is a generic operation which can be invoked to send any type of notifications.
 Requests are performed providing `io.restorecommerce.notification.Notification` protobuf message as input and responses are a `google.protobuf.Empty` message.